-We have recently changed from carrying water bottles to carrying water bladders.
+We have recently changed from carrying water bottles to carrying water reservoirs.
 They come in different sizes, from 1-3L and sit inside the backpack.
 They have a tube to drink through and can be placed in any backpack.
 We are able to carry much more water and it also means the kids can share the load by carrying a small backpack too.
-We like the Camelbak bladders as they have proven to be very robust (no leaks yet!).
-Click here for the latest water bladder prices.
+We like the Camelbak reservoirs as they have proven to be very robust (no leaks yet!).
+Click here to check the best water reservoir prices.

 We tend to over pack food, but I would prefer to come home with food left over than have two hungry kids on the trail.

 Pack a range of high energy food such as apples, muesli bars, muffins, trail mix (a mix of nuts, dried fruit, seeds) that will last the day.
 We also carry some lollies (candy) to encourage the kids through the final kilometres.

 Try to avoid foods that will break up if down the bottom of your pack such as bananas, biscuits and stone fruit.
 When on a longer hike pack bread rolls and some fillings for lunch.
 We carry cured meat, cheese and vegetables such as carrots, radish and cucumber.

 Hiking with kids can be more fun when they take a friend along.
 On a recent short walk my son and a friend spent most of their time hiding, scaring their sisters and pretending to be howling wolves in the forest!
 The time whizzed by and they had so much fun too.

 Start the hike early in the day when everyone has the most energy.
 We find hikes are more successful if we get up and head out early.